input-output-hk/essential-cardano-content/content/development-update/weekly-development-report-as-of-2022-05-20.md

 ### SMART CONTRACTS

-This week, the **Plutus** team added a new definition \`[Plutus.ChainIndex.App](Plutus.ChainIndex.App) (runMainWithLog)\` to the chain index that allows it to run with different functions to process startup logs.
-They also made optimizations to the 'MakeKnownM' builtin.
+This week, the **Plutus** team added a new definition `Plutus.ChainIndex.App (runMainWithLog)` to the chain index that allows it to run with different functions to process startup logs.
+They also made optimizations to the `MakeKnownM` builtin.

 The **Marlowe** team improved the approximation of transaction fees and the duration and display of error messages in Marlowe Run.
 They also set up Sentry integration and fixed some mock-chain testing issues.
 Within the Marlowe Playground, they fixed issues that prevented the oracle prototype from working and updated the tutorials and labels for time parameters in the metadata.